sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/cloud-rules/index.md

     - `&gt;` should be `>`
 - **Rule File Naming**

-The file naming convention for rules is: `Rule - {type} - {name}.xml`
+This is the file naming convention for rules: `Rule - {type} - {name}.xml`

-If this is your rule:
+For example, this is the rule:

 `<Rule language="beanshell" name="Calculate Lifecycle" type="IdentityAttribute">`

-This should be your file name:
+This should be the rule's file name:

 `Rule - IdentityAttribute - Calculate Lifecycle.xml`